Safeguarding Your Cloud

 Q.: What is the significance of understanding the Shared Responsibility Model with cloud service providers (CSPs)?

-A.: Understanding the Shared Responsibility Model is vital because it clarifies the division of responsibilities between organizations and CSPs.
+A.: Understanding the Shared Responsibility Model matters because it clarifies the division of responsibilities between organizations and CSPs.
 Without a clear understanding, security gaps can occur.
 For example, assuming that the CSP secures a virtual machine may lead to neglecting essential security measures like closing management ports or managing disk encryption.

 Question 5.